It is usually safe to exercise throughout pregnancy. There are many common exercise activities you can continue doing.

 - scuba diving

-Non-urgent advice: Contact your GP, obstetrician or midwife if:
+Non-urgent advice: Contact your GP, obstetrician or midwife if you:

 - want to start a new activity while you're pregnant

-It's really important to do this if you are doing more challenging, higher intensity exercise.
+It is important to check with your healthcare professional if you are doing more challenging, higher intensity exercise.

 Avoid extreme temperatures

-Exposure to extreme temperatures during pregnancy can increase your risk of premature birth and some types of birth defects.
+Being exposed to extreme temperatures during pregnancy can increase your risk of premature birth and certain birth defects.

 Avoid activities that can lead to overheating, such as: